bmckenzie93/wild-water-world/README.md

 # 4-4-2020 {
   [2:30pm]
   I'm doing the styling for tablet size.
 Lets focus and bang this out to completion!

+  [4:00pm]
+  Tablet sizing complete, now for phone size and then I am donezoe!
 }